4n4n4n/4n4n4n.github.io/README.md

 <h3 id="intro" style="color:blue;">Introduction</h3>

 Hello!
 I’m a third-year Data Science student, also majoring in Mathematics.
-I'm passionate about probability and statistics, and I thrive on solving complex problems.
-My curiosity drives me to understand the reasoning behind statistical tools and the intricacies of machine learning algorithms.
+I'm passionate about **probability and statistics**, and I thrive on solving complex problems.
+My curiosity drives me to understand the reasoning behind statistical tools and the intricacies of **machine learning algorithms**.
 I enjoy delving into these details to uncover insights and contribute to impactful decisions.
 My academic journey has sharpened my analytical skills, and I'm eager to apply this knowledge in real-world scenarios.

 <h3 id="education" style="color:blue;">Education</h3>